theobald-software/kb.theobald-software.github.io/content/_yunio/integration-scenario-with-yunio-and-the-ai-builder.md

 - PMTMTHSUPL (Payment Method Supplement)<br>
 - INVOICESTATUS	(Invoice Document Status)<br>
 3. Select export parameters FISCALYEAR (Fiscal Year) and INVOICEDOCUMENTNUMBER (Document Number of an Invoice Document) for the output.
-4. Select the Table *RETURN* for the output and set the following fields of table ITEAMDATA to *Supplied by Caller*:<br>
+4. Select the Table *RETURN* for the output and set the following fields of table ITEMDATA to *Supplied by Caller*:<br>
 - INVOICE_DOC_ITEM (Document Item in Invoice Document)<br>
 - PO_NUMBER (Purchase Order Number)<br>
 - PO_ITEM (Item Number of Purchasing Document)<br>